Reviews You Can Rely On

 Interface

 The Level has similar controls to most of the other bikes in this review.
-A small control unit is mounted on the handlebar by the left grip, and it has three buttons that control all of the functions of the bike.
+A small control unit is mounted on the handlebar by the left grip, and it has three buttons that control all of the bike's functions.
 It has a power/mode button on the bottom and two arrows to shift up or down through pedal assist settings.
 The power/mode button is used to turn the display on/off and switch through data fields at the bottom of the display.
 These controls can also be used to adjust the bike's settings, like its speed limit (if switching from Class 3 to Class 2), though we had to look online to find instructions for the display.
 The throttle is a thumb paddle situated next to the controls, and you engage it by pressing and holding it down.
 The throttle can also be disengaged by unplugging it if you prefer not to use it or want to switch the bike to Class 1.
 Both the throttle and button controls have reasonably good ergonomics and are easy to reach with the thumb while riding.

 The M5 LCD display is easy to read in a range of light conditions, shown here testing alongside a Garmin cycling computer.